List of Digitized Films

 The Future Can Be Theirs, 1948

-Discussion and footage of postwar Europe and of JDC’s essential role in the relief, reconstruction, and resettlement of Europe’s surviving 1.5 million Jews.
-Scenes include blunt anti-Semitism in the United States, Jewish orphan homes in Poland, feeding stations in Romania, Jewish refugees in displaced persons camps in Germany and Austria, emigration centers, hospitals in Italy, European-based vocational training programs and producers’ cooperatives, and immigrants headed for Palestine and other destinations.
+Europe UJA head Henry Morgenthau, Jr. and JDC executives Edward Warburg, Herbert Lehman, Harold Lindner, and Moses Leavitt comment on conditions in postwar Europe and JDC’s essential role in the relief, reconstruction, and resettlement of its surviving 1.5 million Jews.
+The film includes scenes of Jewish survivors immediately after the war, JDC staff bringing supplies to Europe, refugees fleeing Poland and Romania, displaced persons camps in Germany and Austria, hospitals in Italy, children’s homes, vocational training programs and producers’ cooperatives, and immigrants headed for Palestine and other destinations.

 A Day of Deliverance, 1949